Transcendence and linear relations of $1$-periods: Deligne's -Motives

 \part{Periods of Deligne $1$-motives}

-\chapter{Deligne's $1$-motives}
+\chapter{Deligne's $1$-Motives}

-We review Deligne's category of $1$-motives over an algebraically closed field $k$ embedded into $\C$.
+In this chapter we give a review on Deligne's category of of $1$-motives over an algebraically closed field $k$ embedded into $\C$.
 The cases of interest for us are $k=\C$ and $k=\Qbar$.
-In the latter case, we even have something new to say.
+In the latter case, Section~\ref{sec:hodge} and in particular Section~\ref{sec:key} contain new results.